Banff in September: Weather, Fall Tips & Things to Do

 Saddleback Pass

-Another of the best larch hikes that leaves from Lake Louise.
+Saddleback Pass is another excellent larch hike that leaves from Lake Louise.
 You begin your ascent through a forest of coniferous trees.
 In September, the subalpine larches along the trail burst into vibrant golden hues.
-The contrast between the golden larches and the emerald evergreens is picturesque and Instagram-worthy scene at every turn.
+The contrast between the golden larches and the emerald evergreens creates a picturesque scene at every turn.

 Read More